ingl3585/total-weather-frontend/README.md

 ## Description

 Total Weather is a one stop shop for meteorologists, weather enthusiasts, or people who just wants to know more information about upcoming weather systems.
 This website will include user authentication, blog posts, an about me page, and contact form to get in touch with me.
 In further versions, I'd like to get GOES-16 satellite imagery, various weather models with different fields (i.e. precipitation, 2m temperature, 2m sustained winds, etc.), and possibly even a forum for people to discuss upcoming weather systems or anything weather related.
+[Tropical Tidbits](https://www.tropicaltidbits.com/) is the inspiration for this project.

 ## Project Links